 The first wave was fielded between September 3-10, 2015, with 4860 respondents, and the second wave fieldwork was completed between October 15-22, 2015, with 3952 respondents and the third wave between November 15-19, 2015.
 The fourth wave was fielded between December 13-17, 2015.
 The majority of the 2nd-4th wave respondents are recontacted panelists.
 The first 4 waves consist of interviews in Iowa, New Hampshire, and South Carolina only.
-The fifth wave added new interviews in Florida, Georgia, and Texas, and was completed between January 17-21, 2016.
+The fifth wave added new interviews in Florida, Georgia, and Texas. and was completed between January 17-21, 2016.
 The sixth wave was fielded only in South Carolina, with interviews completed February 10-12, 2016.
 The seventh wave was fielded also in February, among panelists in Georgia, Texas, and Virginia.
 The eighth wave fielded February 22-26, 2016, and recontacted panelists from the January wave in Georgia and Texas.
 Virginia respondents were all new to the panel.
 The nineth wave was fielded to new respondents in Michigan from March 2-4, 2016, and in addition, respondents in Florida, Illinois, and Ohio were contacted March 9-11, 2016.
 Respondents in New York, Pennsylvania, and Wisconsin were contacted March 29-April 1, 2016 for the tenth wave.
 In the eleventh wave of our primary surveys, respondents in California, New York, and Pennsylvania were contacted April 13-15, 2016.
 The twelveth was conducted April 20-22, 2016 and interviewed panelists in Indiana and Pennsylvania.
-This wave is a general election poll of registered voters in Florida and Ohio, and was fielded May 16-19, 2016.
+The thirteenth wave was the first general election poll, and was conducted of registered voters in Florida and Ohio May 16-19, 2016.
+The fourteenth wave was fielded May 31-June 3, 2016, and consists of registered voters in California and New Jersey, interviewing both those likely to vote in the November general election and the upcoming Democratic primary election.
+The fifteenth wave of the Battleground Tracker interviewed registered voters in Colorado, Florida, North Carolina, and Wisconsin from June 21-24, 2016.